romyradau/CC_Code_Challenge/README.md

         -How do I add functionality to a basic display table?
         -How do I combine it with the BigNumber library?
         -How do I get the data?
-        -The PedroTech guy confused me with his approach and he also used a json file for the Data -Another guy just used random data from the internet using an URL...
+        -The PedroTech guy confused me with his approach and he also used a JSON file for the Data -Another guy just used random data from the internet using an URL...
         -So my most important question was: How the f*** do I get the data!?!?!
 Was a big AHA effect later haha^^ -This page introduced me to editable tables and the CRUD functionality